The state high school graduation requirement in CTE is (1) credit.

 - Demonstrate employability and leadership skills.

-No. The occupational education requirement cannot be waived or met by earning a credit in another subject area.
+No. The career and technical requirement cannot be waived or met by earning a credit in another subject area.

-The "two-for-one"policy is a rule change (WAC 180-51-067) in effect for students in the graduating class of 2016.
+The "two-for-one" policy was established for students in the graduating class of 2016 and beyond.
 Students who take CTE-equivalent courses may satisfy two graduation requirements while earning one credit for a single course; hence, "two-for-one".
 The purpose of this policy is to create flexibility for students to choose more elective courses or to address other graduation requirements.

 The total number of credits the student needs to graduate will not change.

 Districts will continue to use a locally-developed process to enable the record-keeping needed to assure that all requirements have been met.
-Currently, the standardized transcript does not track the types of credits applied to courses.
+Currently, the standardized transcript does not track how a student meets their graduation requirements.